stemke/SLmonitoring/monitoring_index.md

 # Getting started tutorial
 {: #monitoring}

-As of 31 January 2020 Nimsoft Monitor is no longer available for purchase and free Nimsoft access is removed as {{site.data.keyword.cloud}} transitions to IBM Cloud Monitoring with Sysdig.
+As of 31 January 2020 Nimsoft Monitor is no longer available for purchase as {{site.data.keyword.cloud}} transitions to IBM Cloud Monitoring with Sysdig.
 For more information about Monitoring with Sysdig, see [IBM Cloud Monitoring with Sysdig](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-about).
-For existing Nimsoft customers, Nimsoft support continues until 30 April 2020.
-Any Nimsoft instances that remain as of 30 April 2020 will be deleted.
+For existing Nimsoft customers, Nimsoft support continues until 31 May 2020.
 To continue monitoring after this date, you need to move to Sysdig.
 {: deprecated}

 {{site.data.keyword.cloud}} offers Sysdig monitoring to keep you aware of any issues with your devices.
 Sysdig gives you insight into the performance and health of your applications, services, and platforms.
 Your administrators, DevOps teams, and developers have full stack telemetry with advanced features to help them monitor and troubleshoot, define alerts, and design custom dashboards.